MarcoSignoretto/AndroidDBExporter/README.md

 # AndroidDBExporter
-Simple script to help developers to export Android DB on your pc
+Simple script to help developers to export Android DB on your pc This script works only for debuggable app.

 ## Installation